French ship Siroco (L9012): French service

-Siroco was deployed to East Timor as part of the Australian-led INTERFET peacekeeping taskforce from 10 October to 25 November 1999.
+Siroco was deployed to East Timor as part of the Australian-led International Force East Timor peacekeeping taskforce from 10 October to 25 November 1999.

 She served during Opération Baliste during the 2006 Lebanon War.
 The vessel operated as part of Opération Séisme Haiti 2010 after the 12 January 2010 Haiti earthquake relief effort.

 In December 2013 Siroco was serving as the flagship of European Union Naval Force Somalia.

 Siroco was to be decommissioned as stated in the 2013 French White Paper on Defence and National Security.
 The decision was confirmed in October 2014.
 In July 2015, the ship was decommissioned in French service.

 Sale

 In December 2014 the Brazilian Navy showed interest in the ship and sent a team to evaluate her.
 According to the analysis, the ship was in good general condition and recommended purchase.